-I’m a metaverse optimist.
+I’m a technology optimist.

-Background
+Career Background

 I decided on a career in building software when, working in consulting just out of college, I received a PowerPoint presentation in my email with a title like “Presentation_v73_Final_v2_1130am.pptx.”
 I had seen a glimpse of terrible enterprise collaboration workflows, and they were dragging down the entire organization’s productivity.